CSCfi/csc-user-guide/docs/support/faq/terminal-rahti-pod.md

 	django-ex-1-rtbak   1/1       Running     0          2h
 	```

-1. We can open a terminal to either `django-ex-1-svwg2` or `django-ex-1-rtbak`.
+1. We see that a terminal to either `django-ex-1-svwg2` or `django-ex-1-rtbak` can be opened.

 	```sh
 	oc rsh pod/django-ex-1-rtbak